Gemini at 50

 Ian Mitchell Director, Gemini 16/02/21

-This is the background to Gemini's latest recording project
+This is the background to Gemini's latest recording project culminating in a CD entitled

 ' 'for clarinet and strings'

-to be released in June 2021
+released in June 2021

 Why for clarinet and strings?
 Well, obviously the content is works for that mix of instruments.
 However, the project actually emerged from recordings made in 1995.
 Gemini had been a prize winner in the 1993 Prudential Awards for the Arts.
 We decided to use the money to record various works.
 It proved to be a challenge to find a record company to take the mixed repertoire.
 A single composer CD was generally the norm ─ easy to find on the alphabetically arranged shelves and in catalogues.
 So the tapes gathered dusted on my shelves, apart from Nicola LeFanu’s splendid clarinet quintet Invisible Places which in 2017 found an outlet on our disc of music by her and David Lumsdaine (Mandala 3 on Divine Art msv28565).
 There were three major works languishing: by Cyril Scott, Rebecca Clarke and Howard Skempton.
 Wanting to put them before the public I hit on the idea of the Scott and Clarke being the basis of a disc of works for clarinet and strings.
 (More of the Skempton later).
 Nicola had written a work for clarinet and string trio to celebrate the 30th anniversary of Gemini’s foundation under Peter Wiegold.
 Here were three characterful and very different works to form a strong foundation for a programme.
 I then decided to seek a new work to complement the Clarke duo for clarinet and viola to add to the scarce repertoire for the duo.
 I was keen to continue a long-standing relationship between Sadie Harrison and Gemini knowing she would have an individual take on the ensemble.
 Indeed, she did in a most exciting way.
 Originally clapsticks and narration were to be played by the two performers, but the practicality of holding an instrument, narrating, and striking clapsticks somehow became trickier as compositional ideas expanded.
 So two further members of the ensemble were drafted in.
 They took up the challenge with more than a little relish adding a touch of exoticism to the clarinet and strings brief for the disc.